qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/mixin_quickref.rst

 Mixin Quick Ref
 ***************

 This is a quick reference for the various features of a qooxdoo mixin declaration.
-It uses an EBNF-like syntax.
+It uses an :doc:`EBNF-like syntax </pages/tool/ebnf_like>`.

 It is much like a class declaration, with a more limited set of features.
 Properties are documented on their :doc:`own page <properties_quickref>`.